More heavy rain and mountain snow in the Pacific Northwest on Saturday

-Wednesday Rain and snow in the morning...then rain with a chance of snow in the afternoon.
-Light snow accumulation.
-Cooler with highs in the upper 30s.
+Today Cloudy.
+A chance of snow and rain this morning...then a chance of rain this afternoon.
+Little or no snow accumulation.
+Highs in the upper 30s.
 Light and variable winds.
-Chance of precipitation 90 percent.
+Chance of precipitation 50 percent.

 Tonight Mostly cloudy.
 Patchy freezing fog after midnight.
 Lows around 30.
 Light and variable winds.

 Sunday Mostly sunny.
 Patchy freezing fog in the morning.
 A slight chance of light rain and drizzle in the afternoon.
 Highs in the lower 40s.
 Light and variable winds.
 Chance of precipitation 20 percent.